FAQs

 Will I be compensated for my participation?

-If you agree to take part in this research study, we will pay you $20 US for completing the testing at each time-point.
+DCC Infant Study: We will pay you $20 US for completing the testing at each time-point.
 If you complete at least 5 time-points, including the 30/36 month testing, you will receive an additional $50 US.
 (This does not include in-person testing in Minnesota.)